← Two Player Chess

 5. Purchases and trial

 Two Player Chess includes a 14-day free trial.
 After the trial, a one-time in-app purchase unlocks the apps.
 Purchases are processed by Apple (App Store) or Google (Google Play).
 We never see your payment information.
-The store sends us a non-personal receipt confirming the purchase, which the apps use locally to unlock features.
+The store sends us a receipt containing a transaction identifier and the product purchased, which the apps use locally to validate the unlock.
+We may also receive purchase metadata via App Store Connect or Google Play Console for accounting and fraud-prevention purposes; we retain this data for as long as required by Dutch tax law (currently seven years under art.
+52 AWR).

 Apple and Google have their own privacy policies that govern the purchase process: Apple's at apple.com/legal/privacy; Google's at policies.google.com/privacy.